Frequently asked questions

 What if I can’t afford therapy?

-I have a small number of reduced-cost places for those who require them.
-Please get in touch if you'd like to discuss this option — I'm happy to have a conversation about what might be possible.
+I have a small number of reduced-cost places for those who may find the standard fee difficult to afford, including people on a low income or with refugee or asylum-seeking status.
+Please get in touch if you’d like to talk this through.

 What qualifications do you hold?